 The Unit is below de minimis and the Unit Owner does not wish the Unit to be registered to a Participant in the SEM.

 Note that in any event, the removed Intermediary continues to be bound by the enduring obligations of the Code in respect of the deregistered Units.
+However, where the Intermediary had appointed the Market Operator to report REMIT Data on its behalf, this will cease on the date of removal.

 3.9 Change of Unit Generic Settlement Class

 Changes in Unit Classification is triggered by a Participant request in accordance with paragraph 2.56a of the Code.
-The Participant must provide 29 days notice of its intent to reclassify each Unit(s), and submit any additional information which is required by the Market Operator to enable the new Unit Classification.
+The Participant must provide 29 days notice of its intent to reclassify each Unit(s), and submit any additional information which is required by the Market Operator to enable the new Unit Classification including a completed REMIT Notification Form where applicable should a Participant wish the Market Operator to report REMIT Data on its behalf.
 For each Classification change, the MO shall determine if all Eligibility requirements have been complied with.

 DEFINITIONS and Abbreviations